Workout Routines: Gain 10 Pounds of Muscle in 4 Weeks. Top 10 Personal Trainer Tips for Hypertrophy Programming. 1.

 Hypertrophy programming should revolve around three factors: volume (total work done), muscle damage and variety of movements 2.
 Lifting tempo is more critical for hypertrophy than any other phase.
 Be sure to prescribe lifting tempos and make sure you client sticks to them.
 3. 4.
 5. 70% of 1RM is the sweet spot when choosing proper load.
+6. 7.
+8. 9.
+10. Join the Discussion Have something to add?
+About the Author Dan Trink is a certified strength and conditioning specialist (CSCS) and holds may other certifications including: ACE-CPT, USAW, PICP-3, TRX, LIFT, FMS, Biosig-1, Precision Nutrition Certification.
 The Guide to Targeted Muscle Building - JMax Fitness.
 Building a massive physique, unfortunately, requires a more measured approach than simply trying to heave as much weight as humanly possible.

 It requires targeted muscle building.
 To know how to best train a muscle, you have to first understand its physical structure, specifically its biomechanics and fiber type composition.
 This information helps you select the correct rep ranges, weekly volume, and rest periods for optimal results.
 Many lifters don’t specifically tailor these loading parameters to individual muscles.
 For example, they’ll dedicate 4-6 weeks to “hypertrophy” and perform every exercise in the 8-12 rep range.
 That’s a mistake.
 In this article, I’ll give you all the necessary information on these two topics – biomechanics and fiber type composition – for each major muscle.
 Optimal hypertrophy training is muscle specific.